AritraDey-Dev/spider-task-1/README.md

 # Project Overview
+This is a Spider R & D Club task.

 This repository contains multiple projects across two main tasks.
 Please navigate to the respective folders for detailed instructions and setup guides.